Frontiers of chaotic advection: The structure of the mixed state: Quality and measures of mixing

-The advection of the dyed fluid may be studied by using the contour tracking method \cite{Krasnopolskaya1996}, for which purpose the interface between dyed and undyed fluid is covered by a number of passive marker particles.
-The motion of each marker is governed by Eq.~(\ref{adv1-dec}).
-After 12 complete revolutions of the outer cylinder the dyed fluid occupies a spiral-shaped region as shown in Fig.~\ref{mkh5}(a).
+The advection of the colored fluid may be studied by using the contour tracking method \cite{Krasnopolskaya1996}, in which the interface between colored and uncolored fluid is covered by a number of passive tracer particles.
+After 12 complete revolutions of the outer cylinder the colored fluid occupies a spiral-shaped region as shown in Fig.~\ref{mkh5}(a).
 For continued rotation of the outer cylinder, the number of windings of the spiral pattern increases steadily: for an infinite number of revolutions the number of windings would be infinite and the mixture uniform.

-Let us now apply the square density and intensity of segregation measures to quantify the mixing quality.
-Figure~\ref{mkh5}(b) shows the situation of Fig.~\ref{mkh5}(a), but now in the form of the square density ($D_n$) distribution for a cell size $\delta=0.2$.
+We now apply the square density and intensity of segregation measures to quantify the mixing quality.
+Figure~\ref{mkh5}(b) replicates Fig.~\ref{mkh5}(a), but now in the form of the square density ($D_n$) distribution for a cell size $\delta=0.2$.
 A similar pattern is shown in Fig.~\ref{mkh5}(c), but for $\delta=0.1$.
 Comparison of the latter two graphics shows that for a coarser grid (larger cells) the mixture looks uniform, while for a finer grid (smaller cells) the mixing is non-uniform, with empty (white) cells occurring in between the black cells.

 The evolution of the intensity of segregation $I$ as a function of $t/T$ (with $T$ the time of a half revolution of the outer cylinder) as calculated for $\delta=0.1$ and the square density $ {\langle D^2 \rangle}/{\langle D \rangle}^2 -1 $ is shown in Fig.~\ref{mkh6}.
 It is observed that the mixture becomes more uniform with increasing number of revolutions.
 In this case the intensity of segregation $I$ is more convenient as a criterion because it changes between two fixed values: it decreases from $1$ (initial state) to $0$ (complete mixing).